 Finding the right soil mixes for my trees has proved surprisingly tricky – and not for lack of trying.
-I’ve experimented broadly over the years, and have benefitted from the advice of both American and Japanese bonsai professionals (more at Bonsai Boon and Crataegus Bonsai).
+I’ve experimented broadly over the years, and have benefitted from the advice of both American and Japanese bonsai professionals.
 Still, I find room for improvement.

 In the past few years, I’ve moved to mixes that retain more moisture than previous mixes.
 The effect is subtle the first year after the repotting, but as soil particles break down, the moisture retention increases.
 I’m learning a lot now about soil I selected two, and sometimes 3 or 4, years ago, and I’m looking to experiment further.

 The most basic variables – the properties of the particles themselves – are simple.